D4T4 Solutions PLC: D4t4 Solutions Announces Latest Celebrus Release

-SUNBURY-ON-THAMES, United Kingdom, April 19, 2018 (GLOBE NEWSWIRE) -- D4t4 Solutions Plc has announced general availability for the latest release of its leading Celebrus Customer Data Platform (CDP).
+SUNBURY-ON-THAMES, UK / ACCESSWIRE / April 19, 2018 / D4t4 Solutions Plc (LSE: D4T4) has announced general availability for the latest release of its leading Celebrus Customer Data Platform (CDP).
 Continuing its commitment to creating the industry's most advanced unified system for customer data, Version 8 Update 19 delivers a host of new features that broaden the appeal of Celebrus to enterprises focused on deepening customer engagement.

 Adobe Experience Cloud integration for optimising digital marketing